otero-baguer/personal-webpage/content/authors/admin/_index.md

 - Visitors
 ---

-Daniel Otero Baguer is a PhD. student at the Center for Industrial Mathematics (ZeTeM) in Bremen.
-His research interests include deep learning, inverse problems and applied mathematics in general.
+I am a PhD. student at the Center for Industrial Mathematics (ZeTeM) in the University of Bremen.
+I got a Diplom in Computer Science at the University of Havana in 2015.
+My research interests include deep learning, inverse problems and applications in medical imaging.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.